-The following criminal offenses were reported to the University police, designated Campus Security Authority or to local law enforcement agencies for University owned, leased or controlled property and the public property immediately adjacent to the main campus.
+The following criminal offenses were reported to the University police, a designated Campus Security Authority or to local law enforcement agencies for University owned, leased or controlled property and the public property immediately adjacent to the main campus.
+For statistical purposes, crime statistics reported to any of these sources are recorded in the calendar year the crime was reported.
 To view a map of UNK campus.
-All years reflect a 12-month calendar year.
-The definitions for these crime categories are taken from the FBI's Uniform Crime Reporting Program and the Violence Against Women Act (VAWA).
+All years reflect a twelve (12) month calendar year.
+The definitions for these crime categories are taken from the FBI's National Incident-Based Reporting System, the Uniform Crime Reporting Hate Crime Data Collection Guidelines and Training Manual and the Violence Against Women Act (VAWA).